JeanMaximilienCadic/opencv-stl-interactive/README.md

 ```

 ### How to
 You should split each case into a folder.
-Change the code in the ImageGenerator (l17) to load the desired files to annotate
+Change the code in the ImageGenerator (l24) to load the desired files to annotate
 ```
 ...
-setmesh = NMesh(list=[crown, prepa])
+setmesh = NMesh(self.files['model'])
 ...
 ```